biocore/qurro/README.md

                         Output directory for JSON files (defaults to CWD)
 ```

+To stage these JSON files for the visualization,
+set the `-d` option to `viewer/` (or just move them to `viewer/` after running
+the Python script).
+Note that this will overwrite the JSON files currently in
+the `viewer/` directory.

+(If you already have the visualization running and want it to update to reflect
+new JSON files in the `viewer/` directory, you'll need to refresh your browser.
+You might need to do something like Ctrl-Shift-R to force the browser to reload
+the new JSON files.)

 ### Viewing a visualization of the plots defined by the JSON files

 1. Run a simple server using Python from within this repository's folder: